racketreel/ios/README.md

     - Only enable win/loss buttons/actions after a serve event
     - Disable undo button/action when only the initial state exists
     - Improve match user experience with gestures and better button placement
+    - Scoring on final point can be "AD - 30" when viewed in iOS
 - iOS
     - Add MatchView with a list of all the match events
     - Add "Cut Video" button to MatchView and video cutting functionality using AVFoundation